When you are transporting your goods across borders, whether it is to the UK or elsewhere in Europe, you will need your EORI-number.

 Do you also get confused with all holidays across borders?
 This holiday calendar helps you to never forget a holiday again!
 Make your transports EASY!

 In Germany, the EORI-number is found by applying via www.zoll-portal.de.
 In order to request the number, you will need an ELSTER-certificate for you or for your business.

 EORI number in the Belgium

 When your company is located in Belgium, the EORI number is requested via a form that is accessible via the financial governmental services site.
 In order to get an EORI number in Belgium, you also need a KBO number.
-This is a unique number for your business and it is needed to activate you EORI number.
+This is a unique number for your business, and it is needed to activate your EORI number.